 So, inserts, orthotics, insoles, sock liners… call it whatever you like.
 Just be sure you’re buying something that’s good for you!

-An insole is a removable footbed that can be added or removed inside your shoe.
+An insole is a removable footbed that can be added or removed inside your shoes, sneakers, boots, sandals, or any types of shoes.
 Most factory-made shoes come with basic pointless insoles.
 Adding shoe inserts that foot specialists have designed can serve many purposes from improved comfort, plantar fasciitis treatment, arch support, foot pain relief to motion aid, orthopedic or postural correction, and even optimised athletic performances.

 Diabetic insoles and insoles for neuropathy are shoe inserts precisely designed to alleviate foot pain caused by diabetic neuropathy and protect your feet from further problems.
 They generally feature extra-cushioning, anatomical arch support, pressure-relief properties, anti-friction and blister-guard materials, as well as a good shock absorption capacity.